aporeto-inc/gaia/doc/documentation.md

 #### `services (list)`

 Services lists all protocols and ports a service is running.
+A service entry can be defined by a protocol and port '(tcp/80)', or range of protocol/port pairs '(udp/80:100)'.
+If no protocol is provided, it is assumed to be TCP.
+Allowed protocols are only tcp and udp.

 #### `updateTime (time)`